le-ander/MSc_Bioinfo-Experimental_Design/README.md

 - Pickling (reuse cudasim)  (Jonas)

-- Only load packages when required (libsbml and means) (wait for Julianes opinion)
+- Only load packages when required (libsbml and means)

 ## Further work ideas